Robert Pickton: Trial

-Pickton's trial began on January 30, 2006, in New Westminster.
-Pickton pleaded not guilty to the 27 charges of first-degree murder in the Supreme Court of British Columbia.
+Pickton's trial began on January 30, 2006, in the Supreme Court of British Columbia in New Westminster.
+Pickton pleaded not guilty to the 27 charges of first-degree murder.
 The voir dire phase of the trial took most of the year to determine what evidence might be admitted before the jury.
-Reporters were not allowed to disclose any of the material presented in the arguments.
-On March 17, one of the counts was rejected by Justice James Williams for lack of evidence.
-On August 9, Justice Williams severed the charges, splitting them into one group of six counts and another of twenty.
+Reporters were barred from disclosing material presented in argument.
+On March 17, one count was rejected by Justice James Williams for lack of evidence.
+On August 9, Justice Williams severed the charges into one group of six counts and another of twenty.

-The trial proceeded on the group of six counts.
-The remaining 20 were stayed on August 4, 2010.
-Because of the publication ban, full details of the decision were not made publicly available, but Justice Williams explained that trying all 26 charges at once would put an unreasonable burden on the jury as the trial could have lasted up to two years; it would also have increased the possibility of mistrial.
+The trial proceeded on the six counts.
+Full details of the decision were not made publicly available, but Justice Williams explained that trying all 26 charges at once would put an unreasonable burden on the jury as the trial could have lasted up to two years, and would increase the possibility of mistrial.
+The remaining 20 charges were stayed on August 4, 2010.

-The initial date for the jury trial on the first six counts was January 8, 2007, but it was postponed to January 22.
-On that date, Pickton faced first-degree murder charges in the deaths of Frey, Abotsway, Papin, Joesbury, Wolfe, and Wilson.
-The media ban was eventually lifted, and the details of what was found during the investigation were publicly released:
+On January 22, 2007, Pickton faced first-degree murder charges in the deaths of Frey, Abotsway, Papin, Joesbury, Wolfe, and Wilson.
+The media ban was lifted and details of the investigation were publicly released: